Below are some of the research projects underway in our Soil Microbial Ecology lab at Washington State University

-4) Genetic basis of plant-fungal interactions – In my dissertation work, I discovered that multiple lines of genetically modified Bt maize had reduced levels of mycorrhizal colonization in roots, especially when plants were grown under low fertilizer conditions.
-Using Bt maize as a model system, I began investigating potential mechanisms that regulate mycorrhizal colonization in mycorrhizal and non-mycorrhizal plants.
-This led to many new research questions that I am pursuing aimed at understanding how mycorrhizal relationships are maintained or lost in different plant genotypes over time.
+Genetic basis of plant-mycorrhizal interactions: Using Bt maize as a model system in my dissertation work, I began investigating potential mechanisms that regulate mycorrhizal colonization in mycorrhizal and non-mycorrhizal plants.
+This led to new research questions that I am pursuing at WSU aimed at understanding how mycorrhizal relationships are maintained or lost over time.